dsanchor/demo-cicd/README.md

 There will be some manual approval steps to complete the whole CI/CD process.

+We are manually triggering the pipeline, but we could have configured any git/web hook that would have automatically triggered it.
+One example, aligned with what I mentioned before about "feature branching", we could have defined a hook when a pull request to the master branch is accepted.

 TODO next steps (such as modifying the code and version of the app and trigger the pipeline again)
 Notes:
 	Change pom.xml to avoid nexus duplications